VeraMendes/CS-Build-Week-2/day_4/DS_concepts.md

 What is regularization?
 Why do we need it?
+In mathematics, statistics, and computer science, particularly in machine learning and inverse problems, regularization is the process of adding information in order to solve an ill-posed problem or to prevent overfitting.
+Regularization applies to objective functions in ill-posed optimization problems.
+Regularization refers to the method of preventing overfitting, by explicitly controlling the model complexity.
+It leads to smoothening of the regression line and thus prevents overfitting.
+It does so by penalizing the bent of the regression line that tries to closely match the noisy data points.

 Which regularization techniques do you know?
 Regularization techniques work by limiting the capacity of models—such as neural networks, linear regression, or logistic regression—by adding a parameter norm penalty Ω(θ) to the objective function.
 L2 regularization is also known as ridge regression or Tikhonov regularization.